Tom Gallon

 About the author

-Born in London on December 5, 1866, Tom Gallon was the pen name of Thomas Henry Gallon, a British novelist and playwright.
-Before making his living from writing, he worked in office and school jobs, but ill health pushed him toward literature as a career.
+Born in London on December 5, 1866, Tom Gallon was the pen name of Thomas Henry Gallon.
+Before turning fully to writing, he worked in ordinary jobs including office and school work, then moved into journalism and fiction when poor health pushed him away from routine employment.

-Gallon died in London on November 4, 1914, at just 47 years old.
-His name continued to be remembered through his sister, the author and publicist Nellie Tom-Gallon, who established the Tom-Gallon Trust Award for new writers in his memory.
+Gallon died in London on November 4, 1914.
+His name continued to be remembered in literary circles through his sister, the author and publicist Nellie Tom-Gallon, who founded the Tom-Gallon Trust Award for new writers in his memory.